ElucidataInc/ElMaven/faq/faq.md

 			</li>

 			<li>
-				<a class="cd-faq-trigger" href="#0">How can we manually curate peaks in ElMaven?</a>
+				<a class="cd-faq-trigger" href="#0">How can we manually curate peaks in El-MAVEN?</a>
 				<div class="cd-faq-content">
 					<p>● To use manual curation using the compound DB widget, the user has to iterate over all the compounds in the compound DB.</p>

-<p>● Once on a compound, ElMaven shows the highest ranked group for that M/Z. The user can now choose a group or reject it.
+<p>● Once on a compound, El-MAVEN shows the highest ranked group for that M/Z. The user can now choose a group or reject it.
 There are two ways to do this.</p>

 <p>● In the first workflow, the user needs to double click on the peak group of his choice.
 This will get the Rt line to the median of the group and also add the metabolite to the bookmarks table.</p><p>● In the second workflow, the user can "Shift"+Drag on the peak they want to add to their bookmark table.</p>
 				</div> <!-- cd-faq-content -->